xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 ---
 layout: post
-title: "How I created a #2 Product of the Day in 90 minutes"
+title: 'How I created a #2 Product of the Day in 90 minutes'
 permalink: tweet
 image: /images/whattoweet.png
 ---